cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 Definitely something is happening to me, and it's not just the usual slump.
 But at the same time, it looks like my ~~laziness~~ efficiency has increased considerably.
 Contradictory, uhm?
-After giving it some thought, I think to understand what's going on: I'm **transitioning into a prompter**!
+After giving it some thought, I'm starting to understand what's going on: I'm **transitioning into a prompter**!
 Let me tell you what it is about.

 <figure class="jb_picture">